 While this result might be unexpected given Protestant expectations, it fits Catholic theology precisely.

-Catholic theology teaches that the old covenant were only for Israel and are not binding to believers under the new covenant (i.e., Christians).
-This teaching on “Works of the Law” is reflected by St. Paul in his letters to the Romans and to the Galatians.
+Catholic theology teaches that the old covenant was only for Israel and so its “works of the law” are not binding on believers under the new covenant (i.e., Christians).
+To demand that Christians perform old covenant works of the law is legalism – and this is what we see reflected by St. Paul in his letters to the Romans and to the Galatians.

 Catholic theology also teaches that nothing we do can initiate salvation – for it is by God’s grace that we are saved.
-This teaching on “Works” is reflected by St. Paul in, for example, his letters to the Galatians (2:9), Ephesians (2:9), Titus (3:5), and 2 Timothy (1:9).
+This teaching is also reflected by St. Paul (Galatians 2:9; Ephesians 2:9; Titus 3:5; 2 Timothy 1:9; etc.).

-Catholic theology further teaches that performance of righteous acts and avoidance of sin are to characterize new covenant believers and affect ongoing salvation.
-This teaching on “Good Works” and “Works of Darkness / Flesh” is reflected by St. Paul primarily in his pastoral letters, but it is also mentioned elsewhere (e.g., Philippians 2:13) – notably in Romans (e.g., 2:6 and 13:12) and Galatians (e.g., 2:10 and 5:19).
+Catholic theology further teaches that performance of righteous acts and avoidance of sin are to characterize new covenant believers and that they do affect ongoing salvation.
+This teaching on “Good Works” and “Works of Darkness / Flesh” is also reflected by St. Paul (Philippians 2:13; Romans 2:6 and 13:12; Galatians 2:10 and 5:19; etc.).

 Far from being “unbiblical,” “legalistic,” or “works-based,” Catholic soteriology follows from the distinctions St. Paul makes in the Bible with the precision they deserve.

 Unfortunately, Protestant theology often flattens out scripturally distinct categories of works as well as stages of salvation.
 Doing so seriously skews one’s perception of St. Paul’s statements concerning the relation of works to salvation, and consequently one’s judgment of Catholic theology.
-Only by respecting the totality of St. Paul’s (and other’s) biblical writings on “works” (and similar passages that do not use this exact term) can this impasse be breached.
+Only by respecting the totality of St. Paul’s (and other’s) biblical writings can this impasse be breached.